neondatabase/neon/pageserver/src/remote_storage/README.md

 Here's the list of known compromises with comments:

 * Remote storage model is the same as the `tenants/` directory contents of the pageserver's local workdir storage.
-This is relatively simple to implement, but may be costly to use in AWS S3: an initial data image contains ~782 relish file and a metadata file, ~31 MB combined.
+This is relatively simple to implement, but may be costly to use in AWS S3: an initial data image contains ~782 relish files and a metadata file, ~31 MB combined.
 AWS charges per API call and for traffic either, layers are expected to be updated frequently, so this model most probably is ineffective.
 Additionally, pageservers might need to migrate images between tenants, which does not improve the situation.